Banach actions preserving unconditional convergence: Characterizing Banach actions that preserve unconditional convergence

 \begin{proof} Assuming that the action $A\times X\to Y$ is unconditional, find a real constant $C$ satisfying the inequality in Definition~\ref{d:unconditional}.

-Fix any $y^*\in Y$, $n\in\IN$ and a sequence $(x_k)_{k\in n}$ of elements of the Banach space $X$.
+Fix any $y^*\in E$, $n\in\IN$ and a sequence $(x_k)_{k\in n}$ of elements of the Banach space $X$.
 In the following formula by $S$ we shall denote the unit sphere of the Banach space $A$.
 For a sequence $a\in S^n$ and $k\in n$ by $a_k$ we denote the $k$-th coordinate of $a$.
 Applying Lemma~\ref{l:Z} and the inequality from Definition~\ref{d:unconditional}, we obtain that

-This inequality implies that for every $y^*\in Y^*$ and every unconditionally convergent series $\sum_{n\in\w}x_n$ in $X$ we have $\sum_{n\in \w}\|D_{y^*\!,x_n}\|<\infty$, which means that the operator $D_{y^*}:X\to A^*$, $D_{y^*}:x\mapsto D_{y^*,x}$, is absolutely summing.
+This inequality implies that for every $y^*\in E$ and every unconditionally convergent series $\sum_{n\in\w}x_n$ in $X$ we have $\sum_{n\in \w}\|D_{y^*\!,x_n}\|<\infty$, which means that the operator $D_{y^*}:X\to A^*$, $D_{y^*}:x\mapsto D_{y^*,x}$, is absolutely summing.

-Now assume conversely that for every $y^*$ the operator $D_{y^*}:X\to A^*$ is absolutely summing.
+Now assume conversely that for every $y^*\in E$ the operator $D_{y^*}:X\to A^*$ is absolutely summing.
+Since the space $E$ is norming, there is a real constant $c$ such that for every $y\in Y$.
 Let $\Sigma[X]$ be the Banach space of unconditionally convergent series in $X$ and be the Banach space of all absolutely summing sequences in $A^*$.
 The Banach space $\ell_1[A^*]$ is endowed with the norm $\|(a_n^*)_{n\in\w}\|=\sum_{n\in\w}\|a^*_n\|$.
 Our assumption ensures that the bilinear operator is well-defined.
 It is easy to see that this operator has closed graph and hence it is continuous.

 Then for every $n\in\IN$ and sequences $\{a_k\}_{k\in n}\subset A$ and $\{x_k\}_{k\in n}\subset X$ we have

 which means that the Banach action $A\times X\to Y$ is unconditional. \end{proof}